Roast Leg of Lamb

 Resting Time 10 minutes

 An easy, flavorful Roast Leg of Lamb is perfect for Easter Dinner this year.
-Tender bone in whole Leg of Lamb roast with fresh rosemary and garlic cloves.
+Tender whole Leg of Lamb roasted with fresh rosemary.

 Like Prime Rib, Leg of Lamb is a simple Main Dish Recipe that makes for a stunning Easter dinner and is so much easier than it looks!